 Members of the Council have direct control over the Council's financial and operating policies.
-The total of members' allowances paid in 2022/23 is shown in Note 27.
-Details of all members' transactions are recorded in the Register of Members' Interest, open to public inspection on the Council's website.
+The total of members' allowances paid in 2022/23 is shown in Note 29.
+During 2022/23 there were no related party transactions declared by Councillors.
+In 2022/23 all contracts were entered into in full compliance with the Council's standing orders.
+Details of all members' transactions are recorded in the Register of Members' Interests, open to public inspection on the Council's website.